Bridgetek/python-bt82x-dev/examples/common/README.md

 -   **eve**: Handle to class of bteve2.

 _Returns:_
    This returns the status from an SD card operation.
 A value of zero is success, any other value is a failure.
-SD card return values are decoded into strings in the `LIB_SDCARD_ERROR` function in the EVE module.
+SD card return values are decoded into strings in the `LIB_SDCardError` function in the EVE module.

 #### Screenshot Command